 - In particular, because of the low quality of available secondary aggregates, their exchange rate for primary material is limited to about 30% - a very unsatisfying level at which desired quality of concrete has to be ensured through the excess amount of cement and chemical admixtures.

 - Overall, state-of-the-art recycling has so far been rather down cycling, and concrete produced of the obtained secondary material even comprises slightly increased global warming potential.

 Concrete Recycling Optimization with Sika's Innovative reCO₂ver Process

 Sika’s novel recycling technology is exploiting synergy from a chemo-mechanical treatment of concrete demolition waste.
 It involves superficial carbonation of the cementitious matrix that is softened and removed upon attrition.
 With that, freshly exposed surfaces are obtained, able to further carbonate until aggregates free from cementitious material are obtained.
 In that way, concrete/mortar demolition waste can be separated into “secondary aggregates” for recycling at a quality level of primary material and a powdery material utilizable as secondary raw materials in a broad application spectrum.

 The recycling process elaborated by Sika is tackling several issues related to the state-of-the-art recycling of construction demolition waste.
 In a relatively simple and efficient process, clean aggregates can be extracted from concrete waste.
-Moreover, the process is sequestrating about 50 kg of CO2 per ton of crushed concrete demolition waste.

 Comparative testing of the Sika reCO2ver process has demonstrated that new concrete containing recycled content performs similarly to an all-new product.
 Thanks to additionally developed chemical additives, other process optimizations can be achieved, such as the flexibility to tailor specific concrete functionalities.